JoshuaSchlegel/azure-network-protocols/README.md

 - Next, click on the "Resource group" drop down and select the resource group you created.
 I'll name the VM "WatchDog1" and keep it in the same region as the resource group.
 - Don't worry about anything else other than the *Image and *Size.
 - For the "Image" drop down, we will select "Windows 10 Pro, version 22H2 - x64 Gen2 (free services eligible)". ***(If you do not see this option immediately available, scroll all the way down within the drop down for "Image" and click on "See all images".
 The next screen will show you all available operating systems available and you can search or find "Windows 10", click the drop down and select "Windows 10 Pro, version 22H2 - x64 Gen2 (free services eligible)".***
-- For "Size", select Standard_D2s_v3 - 2 vcpus, 8 GiB memory".
+- For "Size", select Standard_D2s_v3 - 2 vcpus, 8 GiB memory"
-- I'll use the username: labuser and password: Password1234 for this VM.
-Make sure you check the "Licensing" box.
+- I'll use the username: labuser and password: Password1234 for this VM. **Make sure you check the "Licensing" box**
+- Click "Next : Disks >" and then "Next : Networking >"

 <br><br>